Mission, Vision, and Values

 In the field of mental health, there tends to be an emphasis on diagnosis, and while diagnosis does play an important role in understanding a person’s difficulties, mental health is much more than a checklist of symptoms.
 Regardless of the nature of the problem, I consider the whole individual, including their unique personality pattern, cultural and social context, and life experiences.

-My practice is evidence-based, meaning every decision I make is grounded in research, whether that is employing a particular intervention or selecting a psychological test measure.
+My practice is evidence-based, meaning every decision I make is grounded in research.
 As a psychologist, I utilize a theoretical orientation, which is a fancy way of saying I use theory(ies) to guide my understanding of a person and select appropriate interventions.
 My orientation is integrative, meaning I incorporate elements from several different theories.
 This does not mean I just take what I like from different theories and throw it against the wall to see what sticks, however.
 Taking a truly integrative approach involves meaningfully connecting different ways of understanding a person in a way that makes sense.
 People are complicated, so the theories we use to guide our work should be comprehensive and flexible.

 Vision

-The Centre for Meaningful Living will pursue clinical excellence, providing the highest quality, evidence-based, affordable, and accessible care.
+The Centre for Meaningful Living will pursue clinical excellence, providing high quality, evidence-based, affordable, and accessible care.

 Values